Irene Rosenfeld

 Irene Blecker Rosenfeld (born May 3, 1953) is an American businesswoman who was the chairman and chief executive officer (CEO) of Mondelēz International.
 Rosenfeld's career began at Dancer Fitzgerald Sample, a New York City advertising agency.
 She later joined General Foods consumer research, and then led Frito-Lay as CEO and chairwoman.

 Early life

 Rosenfeld was born to a Jewish family in Westbury, New York, the daughter of Seymour and Joan Blecker.
-She has one younger sister, Linda Blecker.
+She has one younger sister, Linda Blecker Divack.
 Her father's parents were Romanian Jews; her mother's grandparents were German Jews.
 She later attended W. Tresper Clarke High School in Westbury, NY.
 She holds a PhD in marketing and statistics, a master's degree in business, and a bachelor's degree in psychology from Cornell University, where she also excelled at sports, like basketball, volleyball and tennis, often serving as team captain, which she cites as "a key factor in my leadership development."